Surrogacy By State

 How to Become a Surrogate in Alaska

-1. Deciding surrogacy is right for you
+1. Decide if surrogacy is right for you

-2. Completing and passing surrogacy agency screenings
+2. Complete and pass surrogacy agency screenings

-3. Matching with intended parents
+3. Match with intended parents

-5. Delivering the intended parents’ baby
+5. Welcome the intended parents’ baby into the world

 If you have questions about these surrogacy steps, you can reach out to us today to learn more.